peachpiecompiler/peachpie-docs/docs/php/msbuild.md

 !!! success "enabling this option is recommended"
     In case the project containing the XML documentation is referenced by a C# project, the IDE's IntelliSense will display additional text information collected from the `XMLDoc` file.

-Enaling this property also sets following properties if not specified else:
+Enabling this property also sets following properties if not specified else:

 - `DocumentationFile`
 - `PublishDocumentationFile = true`